jancervenka/czech-simpleqa/README.md

 )
 ```

-## Package Installation and Usage
+## I Want to Use the Python Package

-If you want to use the full `czech-simpleqa` Python package to run your evals, you can install it with `pip`:
+You can install the package with `pip`:

 ```bash
 pip install czech-simpleqa